-The Trust Indenture provides that an event of default in respect of the Preferred Securities will occur in the case of certain events described in the Trust Indenture, including the following: (i) failure for 15 days to pay interest on the Preferred Securities when due; (ii) failure to pay principal or premium, if any, on the Preferred Securities when due whether at maturity, upon redemption, by declaration or otherwise; (iii) certain events of bankruptcy and insolvency of the Trust; (iv) certain events relating to the seizure of any property of the Trust having a fair market value in excess of \$10 million (or the enforcement of liens on such property or the occurrence of similar events as set out in the Trust Indenture, any proceedings with respect to the Trust are taken with respect to a compromise or arrangement, with respect to creditors of the Trust generally, under the applicable legislation of any jurisdiction, and (vii) default in the observance or performance of any other material covenant of the Trust Indenture by the Trust for a period of 30 days after notice in writing has been given by the indenture trustee to the Trust specifying such default and requiring the Trust to remedy such default.
+The Trust Indenture provides that an event of default in respect of the Preferred Securities will occur in the case of certain events described in the Trust Indenture, including the following: (i) failure for 15 days to pay interest on the Preferred Securities when due; (ii) failure to pay principal or premium, if any, on the Preferred Securities when due whether at maturity, upon redemption, by declaration or otherwise; (iii) certain events of bankruptcy and insolvency of DRI Healthcare Trust; (iv) certain events relating to the seizure of any property of DRI Healthcare Trust having a fair market value in excess of \$10 million (or the enforcement of liens on such property or the occurrence of similar events as set out in the Trust Indenture), (v) if a resolution is passed for the winding-up or liquidation of DRI Healthcare Trust, (vi) if, after the date of the Trust Indenture, any proceedings with respect to DRI Healthcare Trust are taken with respect to a compromise or arrangement, with respect to creditors of DRI Healthcare Trust generally, under the applicable legislation of any jurisdiction, and (vii) default in the observance or performance of any other material covenant of the Trust Indenture by DRI Healthcare Trust for a period of 30 days after notice in writing has been given by the indenture trustee to DRI Healthcare Trust specifying such default and requiring DRI Healthcare Trust to remedy such default.
 If an event of default has occurred and is continuing, the indenture trustee may, in its discretion, and shall, upon the request of holders of not less than 25% in principal amount of the then outstanding Preferred Securities, declare the principal of (and premium, if any) and interest on all outstanding Preferred Securities to be immediately due and payable.